meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 It is interesting to look at the predictions CTW makes.
 It is particularly good at detecting basic structure like spaces between words, braces, parenthesis, etc. and repeated words and phrases.
 For example in fields.c consistently predicts ( $p \approx 0.8$) that function declarations like `realloc ()` are followed by `;` and that comments starting with `/*` end with `*/`.

 In bible.txt, it is particularly good at predicting common words like "God" (big surprise).
 The probabilities for E.coli are actually rarely greater than $0.3$.
-Since $\mathcal{A} = \{g,c,t,a\}$ , the compression in this case is mainly due to the fact that the alphabet is small.
+Since $\mathcal{A} = \text{\{g, c, t, a\}}$ , the compression in this case is mainly due to the fact that the alphabet is small.
 We can see CTW is basically finding the "low hanging fruits" of redundancy.
 This is about all we can expect, since we know Markov models aren't particularly good at learning grammatical structures.

 CTW compares favorably on these text files, but my implementation failed miserably when I tried it on binary data (possible due to my janky code).
 My implementation is also 5-10 times slower than gzip and compress on large files, and undoubtedly uses much more memory.